sora-xor/sora-docs/src/xst.md

 In other words, because gold was highly volatile in purchasing power, instead of keeping the dollar fixed to a certain amount of gold, [Fisher proposed](https://www.richmondfed.org/~/media/richmondfedorg/publications/research/economic_quarterly/1993/summer/pdf/patinkin.pdf) that the dollar be backed by varying amounts of gold, but pegged to a basket of goods (an index).
 However, at the time, Fisher's ideas were not adopted due to operational and harmonization issues of the economy of that period.

 With the advent of cryptoeconomic systems on blockchains, the "compensated" dollar principles, Fisher's groundwork, could finally be translated into the realm of cryptoeconomics and given new life as part of a cryptoeconomic system: "a blockchain-based token can be created as a derivative of another one, targeted at holding a stable unit of value".
-SORA synthetics implements this concept and _in a way, you could say that Irving Fisher is the father of SORA Synthetics_.
+SORA synthetics implement this concept and _in a way, you could say that Irving Fisher is the father of SORA Synthetics_.

 ### Stablecoins and Synthetic Assets Today